milsab/LLM-TP/README.md

-# Using LLMs to Capture Users’ Temporal Context for Recommendation
+# LLM-TP: Using LLMs to Capture Users’ Temporal Context for Recommendation

 This repository contains the code, datasets, prompts, and experimental results associated with the paper: